|Hamptons Institute at Guild Hall. L to R: Joe Nocera, Ken Miller, Cyrus|

 Further Comment: I don't recollect any reference either to Neil Barofsky or Gretchen Morgenson at the Hamptons Institute panel meeting.
 But this morning Morgenson wrote a devastating summary of Neil Barofsky's new book, Bailout (Free Press).
 Barofsky was the special inspector general for the Troubled Asset Relief Program (TARP).
 Here's one snippet on his experience:

 Government officials, he says, eagerly served Wall Street interests at the public's expense, and regulators were captured by the very industry they were supposed to be regulating.This story is not unfamiliar.
 But it is, as Morgenson says, "deeply depressing."
-Joe Nocera pointed out that it took the Pecora Commission a couple of years to stir up the Congress into the determination to reform the financial system as it did in 1933 - and I could add that it took six years for the Bankers' Panic of 1907 to translate into the creation of the Federal Reserve System in 1913.
+Joe Nocera pointed out that it took the Pecora Committee time to stir up the Congress into the determination to reform the financial system as it did in 1933 - and I could add that it took six years for the Bankers' Panic of 1907 to translate into the creation of the Federal Reserve System in 1913.
 But our communication systems are much better than they were 80 and 100 years ago - we should not be taking so long.
 Dodd-Frank was not enough and is not being implemented fast enough.